 What are disorders that lead to volume overload?

 The term volume overload typically implies overall expansion of the extracellular fluid volume, and is not used to describe the consequences of local phenomena such as the upper extremity edema that can occur after breast cancer treatment.
 A possible exception is patients with obstruction to venous return from the lower extremities, which is most common in the massively obese.
 In these situations, substantial edema and venous stasis with secondary dermatopathy implies that the extracellular fluid (ECF) volume is substantially elevated.

 Chronic heart failure, cirrhosis of the liver, and nephrotic syndrome are the most common causes of generalized expansion of the ECF volume, although patients in the intensive care unit, who are critically ill, often receive massive quantities of fluids, leading to iatrogenic volume overload.

 In the case of heart failure, cardiac function is impaired, leading to reductions in tissue perfusion.
-This is compensated by salt and water retention, driven largely by activation of the renin/angiotensin/aldosterone system, increasing the preload to return cardiac output toward normal.
+This is compensated by renal salt and water retention, driven largely by activation of the renin/angiotensin/aldosterone system, increasing the preload to return cardiac output toward normal.
 This comes, however, at the expense of adverse symptoms and signs.

-Nephrotic syndrome is typically defined as proteinuria >3.5 grams daily, hypoalbuminemia, and edema, with hyperlipidemia and thrombosis as suportive features.
+Nephrotic syndrome is typically defined as proteinuria >3.5 grams daily, hypoalbuminemia, and edema, with hyperlipidemia and thrombosis as supportive features.
 Nephrotic syndrome can be part of a bland nephropathy (such as minimal change disease) or part of a sclerotic process (such as focal and segmental glomerulonephritis) or a nephritic process (such as post infectious glomerulonephritis).

 What are signs and symptoms of volume overload?